 The backend service could run in a multitude of compute environments ranging from serverless Lambdas, to containers running on Fargate or Kubernetes (EKS), to EC2 virtual machines.
 Given we require low latency, significant scale, and want to minimize operational load, we will go with Fargate containerized instances for now.
 AWS Fargate provides a containers-as-a-service platform for quickly deploying containers with autoscaling and minimal operational load.
 A load balancer will distribute requests across backend containers.

-Pub/Sub Events
+Translation Events

 Next, we discuss the client integration providing the retrieval and rendering of translated text for clients.